Terminology and Standards – ISO 704, ISO 1087 & More

 The standard IEC 61355 does not directly regulate terminology work, but focuses on the structured classification of technical documents.

-It becomes relevant wherever terminology, documentation structure and information organisation intersect.
+It becomes relevant wherever terminology, documentation structure and information organisation intersect and need to be aligned.

 - DIN standards supplement national requirements